 We have developed a protocol for hospitals to test the entire pipeline system over a four hour period of zero demand.
 That means that during the test, alternative methods of administering N2O will be required (eg: entonox cylinders or N2O cylinders).
 The same principles and process can be applied to testing a ‘zone’ of a hospital.
 The protocol is based on the same principles used to commission a newly installed pipeline and go above the maintenance inspections required by AS 2896.

-If you have any suggestions on how to improve this test protocol, please let us know.
-Similarly if you’ve had some success in using the protocol, let us know as well!
+If you have any suggestions on how to improve these test protocols, please let us know.
+Similarly if you’ve had some success in using the protocols, let us know as well!